 This subject offers you the chance to enhance your well being and physical fitness.
-It allows you the opportunity to participate in physical activity, hopefully encouraging you to want to continue exercising when you leave school.
+It allows you the opportunity to participate in physical activity twice a week, hopefully encouraging you to want to continue exercising when you leave your school.
 There may be opportunities to work with outside companies in learning new activities such as Tae Kwando, judo and yoga.